 What you need to appreciate is, prior to my dad’s passing, my endometriosis was really doing incredibly well.
 I was strong, both mentally and physically.
 I had incredibly energy and my pain was nearly non existent.
 I really felt like I was on a path of complete recovery and felt like it was only around the corner before I would get there……

-Have you ever wondered why some girls don’t get Endometriosis?
+Have you ever wondered why some women don’t get Endometriosis?
 Why is every women in the world exposed to toxins, poor diet and poor lifestyle choices and not every woman in the world has Endometriosis?
 The only difference between us, is our personalities and our emotions that we hold about our past.
 How we perceive our past and how we perceive who we are is so inter-connected.
 It creates who we are.
 Thing is, it is also how we perceive and react that relates to our emotions.

 If you have ever explored the connection between this emotional aspect in healing, you will recognise how powerful it is.
 I explored Emotional Freedom Technique over a year ago and I feel it is something I need to delve into a little more, since recognising the strong connection.
 Emotional Freedom Technique works by tapping into our emotions and allowing them to exist and then be released from the body.
 It sounds really complicated but it is actually incredibly easy to do, even on your own.
 The session I had done before was reasonably easy as I knew the exact issues within myself that I wanted to tackle.
 With my Endometriosis, I actually have no idea what the emotional connection is and why it is still there.
 Though I believe I have tackled some of the aspects of my Endometriosis developing….
 I think the real root of it has not yet been explored.